-Out of 10 posters you see every day, one poster design always stands out.
-Whether it makes you smile or provokes the heck out of you, the poster still captured your attention.
+Out of the 100s of posters you see every day, one poster design always stands out.
+Whether it makes you smile or provokes the heck out of you, an inspired poster captures your attention.
 Don’t know what we’re talking about?
-Here are some disturbing poster advertisements that depict some of society’s elephant in the room.
+Here are some disturbing poster advertisements that depict some of society’s elephants in the room.

 WARNING: The ads featured on this list contain allusions to sex and violence that may be disturbing for some readers.
 We’ll give you a heads-up before each one, but if you’re squeamish, you may want to check out some of our other blogs instead.

 Posters are a type of outdoor ad that most of us are familiar with.
 While most of us think of the shape and style of a movie poster, any printed ad for an event, service, or product can be called a poster advertisement.

 You can judge for yourself whether these ads do the trick, but ads that shock viewers are generally a source of controversy.
 If they’re distasteful, they can lead to massive backlash.
 But sometimes, they hit just the right spot to stick in audiences’ heads and spark a conversation.

 Try Penji’s Unlimited Graphic Design and get all your branding, digital, print, and UXUI designs done in one place.Learn More

 Content warning: Animal death.

 When it comes to advocacies that center on animal protection, PETA instantly pops up.
 They’re an organization that speaks for the voiceless, and their ads also showcase how passionate they are of their cause.
 This particular PETA poster design is for a campaign against bear poaching in Singapore.